How KRYSTEXXA Works

 KRYSTEXXA with methotrexate provided >80% relative improvement in patient response during Month 6 and 94% relative improvement during Month 121

-Seventy-one percent of patients receiving KRYSTEXXA with methotrexate (n=71/100) met the primary endpoint and had a complete sUA response at Month 6 vs 39% of patients receiving KRYSTEXXA alone (n=20/52)1
+Seventy-one percent of patients receiving KRYSTEXXA with methotrexate (n=71/100) met the primary endpoint and reduced their sUA to <6 mg/dL for at least 80% of the time during Month 6 vs 39% of patients receiving KRYSTEXXA alone (n=20/52)1

 A multicenter, randomized double-blind trial of KRYSTEXXA with methotrexate vs KRYSTEXXA alone in adult subjects with uncontrolled gout.